Home Blog Page 4

 Continue Reading at Breitbart.com…

-Inflation has fallen dramatically but remains a top concern for voters.
+Inflation has fallen dramatically but remains above the Fed’s target rate.

 by Max Zahn